H-IAAC/WS3DEpisodeDataset/README.md

 ## Running Demo

 1. The simulation depends on the library [WS3D-Coppelia](https://github.com/CST-Group/WS3D-Coppelia) to commuicate with CoppeliaSim.
-   Follow the [Dependencies](https://github.com/CST-Group/WS3D-Coppelia#dependencies) section of the library instructions to install the necessary dependencies for execution.
+   Follow the [Dependencies](https://github.com/CST-Group/WS3D-Coppelia#dependencies) (1. and 2.) section of the library instructions to install the necessary dependencies for execution.
 2. Open CoppeliaSim
 3. Go to the folder for this repository and execute the command